 Addiction to rewards

-When our brain sees a player beside an opponent, it shouts sky-high, “C’mon, roll some block dice to pow and roll the armor!”
+When our brain sees a player besides an opponent, it shouts sky-high, “C’mon, roll some block dice to pow and roll the armor!”
 We then roll our block dice, we pow, we roll the armor and it feels good.
 It feels even better when we roll a casualty as our brain whispers to us, “Remember how you got that reward”.
 It then records it and we repeat the process.
-Player in contact, roll block dice, pow, roll armor, roll casualty, feels great.
+A player in contact, roll block dice, pow, roll armor, roll casualty, feels great.

 Bad coaching habits